Henry Theodore Hallman

-Henry Theodore Hallman (19041999) was a 20th-century painter/illustrator from Montgomery County, Pennsylvania who painted many local scenes.
+Henry Theodore Hallman (1904–1999) was a 20th-century painter/illustrator from Montgomery County, Pennsylvania who painted many local scenes.

 Life

-Hallman was born in Milford Square, Quakertown, Pennsylvania in 1904.
+Hallman was born in Milford Square, Bucks County, Pennsylvania in 1904.
 His family relocated to Souderton in 1920 while Hallman was 16, and two years later he graduated from Souderton High School.
 He earned his first college degree, a bachelor's in fine arts, from the University of Arts in Philadelphia under famed illustrator N. C. Wyeth.
 Following his graduation, he took a 3-month bicycle tour through Italy and France to further his study of painting.